 Want To Eat For Your Heart?
 Avoid These 4 Foods

 Past tips have discussed the best foods for your heart.
 Today, we cover some foods and ingredients that are not so heart-healthy.
 Minimize these inflammatory aggravators in your diet to help promote optimal cardiovascular functioning.

 - Trans-fats.
 Found in most margarines, snack foods, processed foods and some cooking oils, these fats (often listed on food labels as “hydrogenated” or “partially hydrogenated” oil) can reduce HDL (“good”) cholesterol levels and raise LDL (“bad”) cholesterol levels.
 Also, avoid heated polyunsaturated fats, such as soybean oil used for deep-frying.
-These fats are oxidized; consumption may have a variety of negative health effects.
+These fats are oxidized or damaged; regular consumption may have a variety of negative health effects.

 - Animal protein.
 Excessive animal protein has been shown to raise levels of homocysteine, an amino acid that in high concentrations may contribute to heart disease.
-Instead of animal protein, try whole soy protein – aim for two servings of whole soy, such as tofu or edamame, per day.
+Instead of animal protein, try whole soy protein – aim for two servings of whole organic soy, such as tofu or edamame, per day.

 - Refined carbohydrates.
 Cookies, cakes, crackers, soft breads, chips and sodas can increase triglyceride levels and lower HDL.
 These foods in the diet also drive up the inflammatory hormone insulin, which in excess contributes to heart disease beyond your cholesterol levels.